awsdocs/aws-net-developer-guide/doc_source/net-dg-install-assemblies.rst

     #.
 To start installation, run the downloaded installer and follow the on-screen instructions.

-        .. tip:: By default, |TFW| are installed in the Program Files directory, which requires administrator privileges.
-To install |TFW| as a non-administrator, choose a different installation directory.
+        .. tip:: By default, the |sdk-net| is installed in the Program Files directory, which requires administrator privileges.
+To install the |sdk-net| as a non-administrator, choose a different installation directory.

     #.
 (Optional) You can use NuGet to install individual AWSSDK service assemblies and extensions